 Any time the ball is fielded with runners on base, the first goal is to get the lead runner.
-The double play at second is the most common double play because of how close the middle infielders are to the base for the throw.
+The Shortstop Double Play play at second is the most common double play because of how close the middle infielders are to the base for the throw.
 The high percentage of runners at first base and the time it takes the runner to get to first base from the batters box gives this play a good chance for success.
 How the second baseman plays a double play will depend on where the ball is fielded and where the receiving player is in relation to second base.
 There are a few options for the double play depending on the runner.

 Second Base Player Double Play Options